filecoin-project/lotus-docs/content/en/storage-providers/operate/benchmarks.md

 ./lotus-bench simple commit1 --sector-size <size> /your/path/sealed /your/path/cache <commD> <commR> /your/path/c1.json
 ```

 Together with the performance, the command will save a `.json` file in the path you specified.
-This file is needed to perform the Commit 2 step.
+This file is needed to perform the Commit2 step.

 ```
 Commit1 352.760466ms (90.71 GiB/s)